h597236/ELE201_Assignment-3/README.markdown

 *(Link to demo video will be added here)*

 ## Project 2: Reaction Time Game

-### Overview
-The Reaction Time Game is a competitive two-player game where players press a button as quickly as possible after a reflex LED (LD3) activates.
-The system detects false starts and indicates the winner via LEDs.

 ### Features
 - **Random Timing**: Reflex LED (LD3) activates randomly within 3–20 seconds.